 The Vanderbilt Music Cognition Lab and Program for Music, Mind and Society at Vanderbilt is collaborating with Vanderbilt and Nashville partners as a National Endowment for the Arts Research Lab on the Arts, Health, and Social/Emotional Well-Being.

-- What are the social and emotional benefits of a therapeutic music program for families of children with and without ASD?
+- What are the social and emotional benefits of therapeutic music programs for families of children with and without ASD and other developmental disabilities?

 - What are the mechanisms by which musical engagement impacts social and emotional well-being?